Chalarangelo/30-seconds-of-code/snippets/fullscreen.md

 #### Explanation

-1. `fullscreen` CSS pseudo-class selector is used to select and style an element that is being displayed in fullscreen mode.
+- `:fullscreen` CSS pseudo-element selector is used to select and style an element that is being displayed in fullscreen mode.

 #### Browser support